-A wide diversity of fungi are isolated from the tissues of most terrestrial and aquatic plants, and red and brown algae.
-Fungi are present in most plant parts, especially the leaves.
-Where the tissue is apparently healthy, the fungi may be either endophytes or latent pathogens.
+A wide diversity of fungi are isolated from healthy tissues of most terrestrial and aquatic plants, and red and brown algae.
+Fungi are present in most plant parts.
+The leaves appear to house a greater diversity of fungi than the roots.
+The fungi may be either endophytes or latent pathogens.
 Endophytes are contained within the plant without disease.
 Plant tissues remain entire and functional.
 However, some endophytes may also be isolated from the surface of leaves, indicating an unclear separation between endo- and epiphytic life form.

 Endophytes colonise plant tissue and remain within the tissue, except that fruiting structures may emerge through the surface of the plant tissue.
 Leaves may be colonised by a variety of fungi within a few weeks of leaf emergence.
 The colonies remain asymptomatic and some in perennial plant parts may have a very long life.

 Endophytic fungi are found in all divisions of fungi so have presumably evolved the association independently on many occasions.
 The most common endophytes are anamorphic members of the Ascomycota, and some are closely related to fungi known to cause disease in plant or animal (especially insect).
 Phylogenetic evidence is used to suggest that some endophytes have evolved from pathogens and for others, vice versa.
 The mechanisms of host recognition and development of colonisation may also be common among closely related endophytic and pathogenic fungi.